auremoser/web-coding/syllabus.md

 ####ASSIGNMENT
 Find an interactive that you appreciate, prefereably (but not obligatorily) a journalism piece.
 Write 2 paragraphs about why you chose it, what it is about, how the interactive/online medium chosen was particularly conducive to the narrative (or wasn't).
 Finally, explain how it was built, do some research to define what programming language it was written in; what was its creation story (if you can find it)?

 It could be something like an [NPR multimedia piece](http://apps.npr.org/lookatthis/posts/publichousing/), as complex as a [ProPublica graphic](http://projects.propublica.org/louisiana/), as iconic as [Snowfall](http://www.nytimes.com/projects/2012/snow-fall/#/?part=tunnel-creek), as riveting as a [graphic novel](http://zombies.epicmagazine.com/story/5937), or as arty as [this exhibit of themed photos](http://www.themorningnews.org/gallery/people-of-the-sun), but the effort to understand and document it should be the same.
-Extra points for finding something not on the list above.
+Extra points for finding something not on the list above, or review something in the [13pt Graphics list](http://13pt.com/graphics/), a grouping assembled by the NYTimes.

 ##9/9/15
 ####MARK-UP/DOWN: SELF-PUBLISHING IN INTERACTIVE NEWS